TheCoreblank/chatApp/README.md

 - /kick [name] - kicks someone but only once they have sent a message.
 I need to fix this one too.
 I don't expect to use these much or at all tbh.
 Requires administrator.
 - /broadcast [message] - sends a message but without your name at the front, basically.
 It's more for future proofing if I implement channels etc.
 - /wipe -a - this is a good contender for the most useful command.
 Sends a authenticated message from the server (using my patented HashTime technology) to wipe everyone's chat history.
 Requires administrator.
-- /exit -a - Sends a authenticated message from the server to close everyone's chats.
+- /exit -a - Sends a authenticateMade d message from the server to close everyone's chats.
 Requires administrator.
 - /faketext -a - Sends an authenticated message from the server to replace everyone's chats with a "lesson friendly" conversation.
 Requires administrator.
 - /verify - more of a diagnostic tool, this writes your client HashTime and tells the server to send theirs.
 Not appropriate for security-even ignoring the multitude of problems with HashTime, the server has direct write and wipe control over your message feed, where your client HashTime appears.
 - /here, /namelist, /users - prints all users currently in names database.
 May or may not be connected.